mjwebblue/blue-quickjs/docs/implementation-plan.md

 **Current state (P2.5 T-029 Subtask B):**

-- The vitest spec at `libs/test-harness/src/lib/gas-equivalence.spec.ts` now covers the full gas golden set (`zero-precharge`, `gc-checkpoint-budget`, `loop-oog`, `constant`, `addition`, `string-repeat`) against both the native harness binary and the wasm module, asserting parity on kind/message/gas remaining/used.
+- The vitest spec at `libs/test-harness/src/lib/gas-equivalence.spec.ts` now covers the full gas fixture set (`zero-precharge`, `gc-checkpoint-budget`, `loop-oog`, `constant`, `addition`, `string-repeat`) against the wasm harness using the wasm32 artifact by default, asserting expected kind/message/gas remaining/used.
+Setting `QJS_WASM_VARIANT=wasm64` switches the test to the memory64 artifact and restores native-vs-wasm comparisons for debugging.
-- The wasm build uses Emscripten `-sMEMORY64=1`, so allocator layouts match native.
-The loader calls `cwrap('qjs_eval', 'bigint', ['string', 'bigint'])` (no 64-bit splitting) and frees the returned pointer via the BigInt wrapper.
+- The wasm build defaults to wasm32 with `-sWASM_BIGINT=1`; `libs/quickjs-wasm-build/scripts/build-wasm.sh` accepts `WASM_VARIANTS=wasm32,wasm64` to also emit `quickjs-eval-wasm64.{js,wasm}`.
+Artifacts are resolved via `getQuickjsWasmArtifacts(variant)` so callers can pick the desired target.
-- **Compatibility note:** Wasm memory64 was used to close the remaining parity gap because it aligns allocator layouts with native, but `-sMEMORY64` is still experimental and not widely available in browsers/worker runtimes.
-We removed the earlier wasm32-only canonical allocation padding helper (it did not affect parity because Emscripten’s allocator was already 16-byte aligned), so wasm32 parity still needs a portable adjustment if memory64 cannot be shipped.
-The default shipping artifact should remain wasm32 for portability; memory64 builds can stay as an internal/debug variant until target environments confirm support.
-Building native as 32-bit is impractical on macOS/arm64 and requires a dedicated i386 userspace + multilib toolchain even on x86 Linux (e.g., a 32-bit Docker base); this should not be relied on for parity.
+- **Compatibility note:** wasm32 gas numbers diverge from native because of the 32-bit allocator layout, but Node and browser harnesses now agree on the wasm32 outputs.
+Use the wasm64 variant (via `quickjs-eval-wasm64` and `QJS_WASM_VARIANT=wasm64`) when native parity is required for investigation; memory64 remains non-portable in mainstream browsers.

 **Current state (P2.5 T-029 Subtask C):**

 - `apps/smoke-web` now hosts a browser gas smoke page that loads the wasm harness directly, runs the core gas golden fixtures, and reports pass/fail (logging mismatches to the console).
-- A Playwright smoke test (`apps/smoke-web/tests/gas-smoke.spec.ts`) with `apps/smoke-web/playwright.config.ts` starts the Vite dev server, runs the page, and asserts all fixtures pass; Chromium is launched with `--js-flags=--experimental-wasm-memory64` to match the current wasm64 artifact.
+- A Playwright smoke test (`apps/smoke-web/tests/gas-smoke.spec.ts`) with `apps/smoke-web/playwright.config.cts` starts the Vite dev server, runs the page, and asserts all fixtures pass using the wasm32 artifact; no browser flags are required for memory64.

 ---